gabtaylor1/tractfigure-studio/PREHACKATHON_GUIDE.md

-# TractFigure Studio Hackathon Student Guide
+# TractFigure Studio Hackathon Guide

+Welcome!

 TractFigure Studio is a cross-platform Python application for loading, inspecting, rendering, registering, and exporting tractography figures.
-The starter repository already includes a working Trame/PyVista viewer, automated coordinate normalization, scene recipes, affine-registration utilities, demonstration data scripts, tests, and continuous integration.
+The starter repository already includes a working Trame/PyVista viewer, automated coordinate normalization, scene recipes, affine-registration utilities, demonstration data scripts, and a few tests.

-This guide covers the student workflow from cloning the repository through submitting a pull request.
+This guide covers the workflow from cloning the repository through submitting a pull request.

 ## 1. Supported systems

 The validated environment uses CPython 3.12 and supports:

-- Windows 10/11 through local MobaXTerm
+- Windows 10/11 through local MobaXTerm (my preferred method)
 - macOS 15 on Apple Silicon
 - macOS 15 on Intel
 - Ubuntu Linux

-The same scientific code and scene recipes are used on every platform.
-Environment activation and Linux display setup are the platform-specific parts.

 ## 2. Clone the starter repository

-Use the workflow specified by the hackathon organizers.

 ### Repository collaborator